-Both types of massage can help people with axial SpA (AS).
+Both types of massage can help people with axial SpA.
 Be aware that if your back is tender to the touch or your ribs are painful, you may find massage painful.

 Sometimes an elbow or forearm is used to apply pressure and it’s worth highlighting that you don’t want this before the massage begins.

 Osteopaths are a statutory regulated profession and have a strict code of practice.
-More information can be found on the Institute of Osteopathy website.
+The governing body is the General Osteopathic Council www.osteopathy.org.uk.
+You can search the register to ensure a practitioner is registered with them.